Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Scoliosis is an abnormal curve in the spine, and treating it depends on figuring out how severe the curve will become.
 But predicting the curve’s path in a growing spine can be difficult.
-Richard Hostin, M.D., an orthopaedic surgeon on the medical staff at Baylor Regional Medical Center at Plano, answers some questions about scoliosis and a new test that can help identify the best treatment options.
+Richard Hostin, M.D., an orthopaedic surgeon on the medical staff at Baylor Scott & White Medical Center - Plano, answers some questions about scoliosis and a new test that can help identify the best treatment options.

 Q: How common is scoliosis?